Hurts OK after railing collapse, Eagles beat Washington

 “I wanted to just make sure I closed this game out the right way,” McLeod said.
 “It felt good to be able to finish a game, make a big catch.”

-Philadelphia will make the postseason for the first time since 2019 if Minnesota loses at Green Bay and either New Orleans loses to Carolina or San Francisco beats Houston.
+Philadelphia will make the postseason for the first time since 2019 if Minnesota loses at Green Bay on Sunday night.

 “If we get invited to the dance, it’s time to dance,” right tackle Lane Johnson said.